SysKitTeam/docs-monitor/product-updates/syskit-8-release-note.md

 ---
-title: SysKit 2016 R2 – Monitor and script all the things!
-description: >-
-  This article describes all new features, improvements and bug fixes delivered in SysKit 2016 R2.
+description: This article describes all new features, improvements and bug fixes delivered in SysKit 2016 R2.
-author: Andrea Budisa
-date: 12/7/2017
 ---

 # SysKit 2016 R2 – Monitor and script all the things!